Practical Responses to Generative AI

 • See Academic Dishonesty and Student Cheating for additional guidance.

 • Make plagiarizing difficult.
-Use some of the assignment design strategies suggested above and/or here to create assignments that encourage honest work.
+Use some of the assignment design strategies suggested here to encourage honest work.

-• Run your assignment through ChatGPT.
+• Run your assignment through ChatGPT or any other widely available tool.
 If you assign a task that can be solved by ChatGPT/ other generative AI, run it through ChatGPT first.
 Review the answer you receive, and tell your students about your experience (and that you’ve saved the output).
 ChatGPT does not produce the same answer each time the same question is posed, but the outputs may still be fairly similar.

 • Be on the lookout for AI-produced texts.